 Andean Roots: Linguistics and Ecological Agriculture in Peru

 The program will use linguistics and ecological agriculture as primary lenses for understanding cultural ecology, history, geography, and sustainability studies in the Andean region of Peru.
-All enrolled students will be in Peru for at least 5 weeks of the quarter, with the possibility of up to 10 weeks of study abroad for advanced students.
+Most enrolled students will be in Peru for at least 5 weeks of the quarter, with the possibility of up to 10 weeks of study abroad for advanced students.
+Students who completed the Fall 2017 program Andean Roots may also opt to do other independent project work during Weeks 6-10, without traveling to Peru.
 Studies in Olympia prior to travel will focus on gaining background in Peruvian linguistics, agriculture, history, and culture, as well as community-based tourism, travel writing, and ethnography.
 Study in Peru will be centered in the highlands of Cusco.
 As the former Incan capital, and home to vibrant cultures and immense agricultural diversity, the Cusco region of Peru offers immersion in the study of biocultural diversity and how the preservation of linguistic diversity is related to the preservation of traditional ecological knowledge, biodiversity, and local food systems.
 We will ask how knowledge is transferred across generations and between communities, and how traditional lifeways can be supported in the face of development pressure.
+Students who elect to do independent projects without traveling to Peru will develop topics related to these same program themes, subject to faculty approval.

 During our winter quarter study abroad, students will participate in faculty-led research projects to gain depth in linguistics and/or agroecology and agricultural biodiversity conservation.